Laura10101/kitten-calculator/README.md

 ![Carries colourpoint](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-seven.jpg)

-The sixth question checks whether the parent has one, two, or no white spotting genes:
+The sixth question checks whether the parent has one, two, or no white spotting genes (a self has no white spotting gene, a bicolour has one, and a van has two):

 ![White spotting genes](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-eight.jpg)

 Once the user has confirmed the answer to the sixth question for the first parent, the same questions are then repeated for the second parent.
-Once both parents have been fully input, the application displays a 'Calculate kittens' button as indicated in the above wireframe.
+Once both parents have been fully input, the application displays a 'Calculate kittens' button as indicated by the note in the above wireframe.

 When the user clicks this button, a preloader will be displayed as shown below while the results are being calculated:

 ![Results preloader](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-nine.jpg)

-This preloader was enhanced during development by the addition of a countdown.
+This preloader was enhanced during development by the addition of a countdown which improved user experience by ensuring the user is informed of how long they can expect to wait for the results to load.

-Once all results have been calculated and loaded, they are displayed to the user as shown below:
+Once all results have been calculated and loaded, they are displayed to the user as shown below, with the images representing each colour and pattern correctly:

 ![Results are displayed](https://laura10101.github.io/kitten-calculator/documentation/wireframes/wireframe-ten.jpg)